Skip to content

 M

-Manifest. manifest.json, the source of truth for an addon.
-Declares schema, capabilities, permissions, actions, slots, lifecycle hooks.
+Manifest. manifest.json, the source of truth for a unit of extensibility.
+The current format is the Module Contract v3.
+Declares models, capabilities, RBAC, contributions, extension points, lifecycle.
 See the concept page.

 Migration.
 A schema change applied during install or upgrade.
-Generated by the kernel from the manifest diff; supplemented by addon-declared upgrade hooks for data transformations.
+Generated by the kernel from the manifest; supplemented by the manifest's lifecycle.upgrade[] ladder for data transformations.

 P

 Permission.
-A user-grantable identifier declared in manifest.permissions[], e.g. tickets.create.
+A user-grantable key declared in rbac.permissions[], e.g. tickets.write.
+Bundled into roles.
 Enforced by the kernel's permission service.
 Distinct from a capability — capabilities are about the addon, permissions are about the user.
 See Permissions.

 permission.Service.
 The kernel subsystem that resolves a user's effective permissions and enforces them on every request.